 Can Staying With a Company Too Long Hurt Your Career?

-There are job seekers who unexpectedly become unemployed after spending ten years or more at the same job with the same company.
-On the flip side, there are people who have had a lot of jobs in a short period of time.
-In both cases, job seekers were worried about whether the time they spent on the job would impact their chances of getting hired, and it could.
+There are job seekers who unexpectedly become unemployed after spending 10 years or more at the same job with the same company.
+On the flip side, there are those who have had a lot of jobs in a short period of time.
+In both cases, people are worried about whether the time they spent on the job would impact their chances of getting hired – and it could.

 How long is too long to stay at a job?
 How long should you stick around if you hate your job and can't wait to move on?
-There isn't a simple answer, other than it depends.
+The answer, as is often the case with these types of career questions, is that it depends.

 Can Staying With a Company Too Long Hurt Your Career?